Winterheim

 Winterheim is a fantasy novel by Douglas Niles, set in the world of Dragonlance, and based on the Dungeons & Dragons role-playing game.
 It is the third novel in the "Icewall" trilogy.
 It was published in paperback in January 2003.

 Plot summary

-Strongwind Whalebone, king of the Highlanders, has been imprisoned in the ogre fortress, while ogre king Grimwar Bane faces royal treachery and desperate revolt.
+Strongwind Whalebone is the king of the people known as the Highlanders, and the ogres have taken him prisoner in their stronghold, while Grimwar Bane the ogre king deals with royal treachery as well as revolt from within.

 Reception

 Reviewer Don D'Ammassa wrote that, especially compared to Niles' other novels, the story is "a bit too simplistic and routine."